WebReflection/nonchalance/README.md

 // extend any element to create, or upgrade, custom elements
 // from a registry that shares nothing with the global context class Password extends HTML.Input {
-  constructor(...args) {
+  // will inherit a static tag field = "input" constructor(...args) {
     super(...args);
     this.type = 'password';